Table of contents

 Add to list type

-In addition to Active on Site and event-based tags, Klaviyo also provides functionality to add users to specific lists, such as a list for all buyers.
-Here’s how to set up the Add to List tag in Google Tag Manager.
+In addition to Active on Site and event-based tags, Klaviyo also provides the functionality to add users to specific lists, such as a list for all buyers.
+Here's how to set up the Add to List tag in Google Tag Manager.

-Step 1: Create New Tag (Server Container).
+Step 1: Create New Tag (Server Container)

-Start creating a new tag by going to Tags in Google Tag Manager and clicking New.
-For example, name this tag Klaviyo – Add to List.
+Start by creating a new tag by going to Tags in Google Tag Manager and clicking New.
+For example, name this tag Klaviyo - Add to List.

 create-new-tag-google-tag-manager (2)